Point Breeze (estate): Mansions

-Further ownership
+Later ownership

 By 1850, Point Breeze was owned by Hamilton Beckett, the son of Henry Beckett, the British consul in Philadelphia.
 After moving into the gatehouse, he had the main house torn down.
 A third mansion was built on the site which survived until 1983 when it was lost to a fire.

 In 1874, the Vincentian Fathers of Philadelphia purchased Point Breeze for use as a summer retreat.
 In 1911, they sold it to industrialist Harris Hammond.
 After the 1929 stock market crash, the house was repossessed by the bank and lay vacant for over ten years.

 In 1941, Divine Word Missionaries, a Roman Catholic missionary religious congregation, acquired the property.
 Divine Word used the property as a seminary and in later years as a retirement community.

+In 2021, the property was jointly purchased by the state of New Jersey and a land preservation trust with the intent of establishing a public park.

 Archaeological exploration

 Since 2006, Richard Veit, a professor of archaeology at Monmouth University, has led several archaeological digs on the property.
 The digs have unearthed over 20,000 artifacts, including shards of ceramic tableware, glass, wine bottles, door hardware, and tapestry buttons.
 Many of the recovered artifacts are charred by the 1820 fire.